As most IT contractors are aware, if your contracts are caught by IR35, then your finances will take a serious hit.

 Why would you need IR35 investigation insurance?

-IR35 was created to tackle ‘disguised employment’.
-This happens when an individual provides professional services to a client via their own limited company, but works in the same way as a traditional employee.
+IR35 was created to tackle ‘disguised employment’, which occurs when an individual provides professional services to a client via their own limited company but works in the same way as a traditional employee.

 In other words, they work under the supervision and control of a client – not in a ‘business-like’ manner.